arungudelli/angularjswiki/content/en/fontawesome/fa-dice-two.md

-## Change Dice Two icon size
+## Change fa-dice-two icon size
-To increase Dice Two font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-dice-two.
+To increase fa-dice-two font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-dice-two.

 Increase in icon size will be relative to their parent container.